 Carl Allen is at a standstill.
-No future...
-Until the day he enrolls into a personal development program based on a very simple idea: say yes to everything!
+No future - until the day he enrolls into a personal development program based on a very simple idea: say yes to everything.
 Carl discovers with amazement the magical power of "Yes", and sees his professional and romantic life turned upside down overnight: an unexpected promotion and a new girlfriend.
-But he'll soon discover that better can be good's enemy, and that all opportunities shouldn't be taken.Written by
+But he'll soon discover that better can be good's enemy, and that not all opportunities should be taken.Written by

-Performed by Expatriate
+Performed by The Bravery

 Under license from Universal Music Enterprises See more »

 162 of 222 people found this review helpful.

 Was this review helpful to you?